sodadata/docs/soda-agent/basics.md

 **Kubernetes** is a system for orchestrating containerized applications; a **Kubernetes cluster** is a set of resources that support an application environment.
 You need a Kubernetes cluster in which to deploy the containerized applications that make up the **Soda Agent**.

+Within a cloud services provider environment is *where* you create your Kubernetes cluster.
+You can create a cluster and deploy the Soda Agent on one of several cloud services providers:

-**Amazon Elastic Kubernetes Service (EKS)** is *where* you create your Kubernetes cluster; **Fargate** is a type of EKS node that operates as a serverless, pay-as-you-go compute engine, so that you can pay for the compute power your cluster uses.
+* **Amazon Elastic Kubernetes Service (EKS) Fargate** is a type of EKS node that operates as a serverless, pay-as-you-go compute engine, so that you can pay for the compute power your cluster uses.
 The Kubernetes cluster is also where you store **Kubernetes secrets**, such as login credentials, which Kubernetes creates independently on the pods that use them.
 (Pods are a basic workload unit in Kubernetes, usually an instance of one container.)
 Learn more about <a href="https://www.youtube.com/watch?v=BOj1sgWVXko" target="_blank" >Kubernetes concepts</a>.
+* **Microsoft Azure Kubernetes Service (AKS)**  is...
+* **Google Kubernetes Engine (GKE)** is...

 **Helm** is a package manager for Kubernetes which bundles YAML files together for storage in a public or private repository.
 This bundle of YAML files is referred to as a **Helm chart**.
 The Soda Agent is a Helm chart.
 Anyone with access to the Helm chart's repo can deploy the chart to make use of YAML files in it.
 Learn more about <a href="https://www.youtube.com/watch?v=-ykwb1d0DXU" target="_blank" >Helm concepts</a>.